SpectraL519/cpp-gl/docs/hgl/architecture.md

 1. **Directionality**: Undirected vs. BF-Directed.
 2. **Vertex Properties**: The data payload attached to each vertex.
 3. **Hyperedge Properties**: The data payload attached to each hyperedge.
-4. **Implementation Tag**: The underlying implementation model of the hypergraph.
+4. **Representation Tag**: The underlying representation model of the hypergraph.
     - This tag dictates the data structure used for the incidence representation (e.g., Incidence List or Incidence Matrix).
-    - The implementation tags can be further specialized with:
+    - The representation tags can be further specialized with:
         - **Layout Tag:** The memory layout of the data structure (e.g., Bidirectional (only for list models), Vertex-Major, or Hyperedge-Major).
         - **Id Type:** The integral type used for internal indexing (defaults to `std::uint32_t`).